Exercise during pregnancy

 - Scuba diving.
 This can lead to dangerous gas bubbles in your baby's blood vessels.

-- Exercising at high altitudes (more than 6,000 feet) because it can lower the amount of oxygen that reaches your baby.
+- Exercising at high altitudes (more than 6,000 feet).
+This can lower the amount of oxygen that reaches your baby.

-- Exercising outside on hot, humid days because your body can overheat.
+- Activities outside on hot, humid days because your body can overheat.
 Also, stay out of saunas, hot tubs and steam rooms.

 When you exercise, drink lots of water.
 Pay attention to your body and how you feel.
-Stop exercising and call your provider if you have any of these signs:
+Stop your activity and call your provider if you have any of these signs:

+Yes.
 During pregnancy, your body changes in many ways.
-When you’re exercising, you may notice these changes:
+When you’re being active, you may notice these changes:

 Yes.
-Once your baby is born, exercise can help you regain your energy and get back to your prepregnancy weight.
+Once your baby is born, being active can help you regain your energy and get back to your prepregnancy weight.
 It also can help prevent the baby blues.
 Baby blues are feelings of sadness that some women have in the first few days after having a baby.

 You may feel ready to exercise again a few days after your baby is born.
 Or you may want to wait longer.
 With your health provider's OK, you can start light exercise as soon as you feel up to it.

 If you were active during your pregnancy, it’s easier to get back into exercise after your baby is born.
 Just be sure to start slowly.
 If you feel pain or have other problems during exercise, stop doing the activity and talk to your provider.
-If you had a cesarean section, don’t exercise until your provider says it’s OK.
+If you had a cesarean section (also called c-section), don’t exercise until your provider says it’s OK.
 A c-section is surgery in which your baby is born through a cut your provider makes in your belly and uterus.

 Last reviewed March 2012